-Through MWM Immersive, and in partnership with Wevr, she is producing and co-publishing the Jon Favreau-directed VR production, Gnomes and Goblins offering users the unique opportunity to explore an enchanted world filled with mystical characters.
-MWM Immersive also recently announced, in partnership with Sony Pictures Virtual Reality, Groundhog Day: Like Father Like Son VR, based upon the Sony Pictures film of the same name.
-Pritzker executive produced the groundbreaking VR work Collisions, which won the 2017 Emmy for Outstanding New Approaches: Documentary.
+Through MWM Immersive, and in partnership with Wevr, Pritzker is producing and co-publishing the Jon Favreau-directed VR production “Gnomes and Goblins,” offering users the unique opportunity to explore an enchanted world filled with mystical characters.
+MWM Immersive also recently announced, in partnership with Sony Pictures Virtual Reality, “Groundhog Day: Like Father Like Son” VR, based upon the Sony Pictures film of the same name.
+Previously, Pritzker executive produced the groundbreaking VR work “Collisions,” which won the 2017 Emmy for Outstanding New Approaches: Documentary.

 Pritzker herself has been widely recognized as an industry shape-shifter and tastemaker and has received many honors for her achievements.
 Recently The Hollywood Reporter included her on their list of '25 Players Who Can Actually Get an Independent Movie Made;' and Variety named her as a ‘Game-Changing Female Producer.’
 Previously, Gigi was included as part of Fast Company’s ‘25 Leading American Business Innovators’ and has been profiled by The Wall Street Journal, Forbes, and The New York Times among others.

 She currently sits on the Board of Directors at STX Entertainment, the Goodman Theatre of Chicago, and currently, holds a position on the Sundance Institute Board of Trustees.
 Additionally, Pritzker is a member of the Television Academy and the Academy of Motion Picture Arts and Sciences.
 She is a senior advisor to industry-leading content and tech start-ups and serves as the Founder and Vice Chair of Project&.